 Telephone +61 2 9114 1832 Email email@example.com

 Dr Andrew Collins is a Lecturer in Transport and Logistics Management, where he teaches Supply Chain Planning Systems and runs the Research Case Study units.
 Andrew specialises in discrete choice modelling, experimental design, and air travel choice.
 He is currently integrating choice heuristics into discrete choice models, and investigating choice within the supply chain.
 Andrew has programmed a widely used software package that has raised the standard of many stated choice experimental designs used in research and practice.

 Telephone +61 2 9114 1801 Email firstname.lastname@example.org

-Dr Behnam Fahimnia is an Associate Professor of Supply Chain Management where he contributes to teaching of courses in the areas of production, logistics and supply chain analysis.
-Behnam specialises in supply chain planning and optimisation, supply chain integration and coordination, risk mitigation strategies, sustainable supply chain management, sales and operations planning and supply chain performance measurement.
+Dr Behnam Fahimnia is an Associate Professor of Supply Chain Management and Director of Logistics and Supply Chain Management Programs.
+Behnam specialises in supply chain planning and optimisation, supply chain risk management, greening of supply chains (balancing economic and environmental sustainability), and supply chain performance measurement/management.
 He is a recognised expert in the area of logistics and supply chain management and has consulted for several companies ranging from Fortune 500 companies to small and medium size Australian businesses.
-He has published articles in a variety of prestigious journals.

 - Supply chain planning and optimisation